 God be with you till we meet again.

 As we sang, Grandma took her last breath and entered into eternity.
-The eighty years of her life remains written in the hearts of those gathered together in that moment as clear testimony of Christian love.
+The eighty years of her life remain written in the hearts of those gathered together at that moment as a clear testimony of Christian love.

 Grandma’s kitchen was still full of love, but Grandma was now in a better place.